-4.1 Soliciting of Nominations.
+- 5.1 Soliciting of Nominations.
 The Chairman of the U. T. System Board of Regents and the Chairman of UTIMCO send a joint letter to leaders in the public and private sector soliciting nominations.
-Nominations are to be provided to the Chairman of the U. T. System Board of Regents.
+Nominations are to be provided to the Chairman of the U. T. System Board of Regents. - 5.2 Advisory Committee.
+The Chairman of the U. T. System Board of Regents appoints a selection advisory committee to review nominations.

-- 4.2 Advisory Committee.
-The Chairman of the U. T. System Board of Regents appoints a selection advisory committee to review nominations. - 4.3 Recommendations.
-After review, the selection advisory committee makes recommendations to the Chairman of the U. T. System Board of Regents. - 4.4 Background Checks.
+- 5.3 Recommendations.
+After review, the selection advisory committee makes recommendations to the Chairman of the U. T. System Board of Regents. - 5.4 Background Checks.
 At the direction of the Chairman of the U. T. System Board of Regents, the Office of the Board of Regents asks individuals to complete a background questionnaire.
 The Office of the Board of Regents apprises those individuals of the UTIMCO Code of Ethics and disqualifications from service.
-Using information from the questionnaires, the Office of the Board of Regents: - (a) confirms the educational degrees and professional certifications. - (b) assures that professional licensures and certifications are in good standing. - (c) reviews business relationships, if any, with members of the Board of Regents or the UTIMCO Board or with U. T. System or UTIMCO; and - (d) initiates review by the U. T. System Director of Police of the Texas conviction database and contacts local law enforcement. - 4.5 Interviews.
-The Chairman of the U. T. System Board of Regents and the Chairman of UTIMCO conduct personal interviews, as needed, to assure that the nominees possess varied investment backgrounds and risk management expertise. - 4.6 Appointment Approval.
-The Chairman of the U. T. System Board of Regents submits a recommended appointment for approval by the U. T. System Board of Regents.
+Using information from the questionnaires, the Office of the Board of Regents: - (a) confirms the educational degrees and professional certifications. - (b) assures that professional licensures and certifications are in good standing. - (c) reviews business relationships, if any, with members of the Board of Regents or the UTIMCO Board or with U. T. System or UTIMCO; and - (d) initiates review by the U. T. System Director of Police of the Texas conviction database and contacts local law enforcement. - 5.5 Interviews.
+The Chairman of the U. T. System Board of Regents and the Chairman of UTIMCO conduct personal interviews, as needed, to assure that the nominees possess varied investment backgrounds and risk management expertise. - 5.6 Appointment Approval.
+The Chairman of the U. T. System Board of Regents submits a recommended appointment for approval by the U. T. System Board of Regents. - Sec.
+6 M. D. Anderson Services Corporation.
+M. D. Anderson Services Corporation (formerly M. D. Anderson Cancer Center Outreach Corporation) was established in 1989 to enhance revenues of The University of Texas M. D. Anderson Cancer Center by establishing joint ventures in selected markets, providing additional referrals to the institution, contracting for delivery of inpatient and outpatient management, utilizing existing U. T.